gdrosos/bloat-study-artifact/README.md

   // More projects...
 ]
 ```
 Each key in the JSON object represents a project, and the values are the releases of the resolved dependencies.
+This JSON File describes the status of our dataset after the Data Collection phase (its descriptives are described on the third line of Table 1).

 #### Dependency Resolution of a Subset Dataset